 Host your images on a public server or use a free service like Imgur or Flickr, and use an absolute file path that points directly to the file location in the code.
 Be aware that if you host your own images on a private server, recipients without access to the server won't be able to see the image.

-- MailChimp can also host your images for you in the Content Manager if they are less than 10MB.
+Mailchimp can also host your images for you in the content studio if they are less than 10MB.

 This process uses CSS, HTML, and VML to display a background image and color.
 You'll paste our example code into your template and change the placeholder image and background color to your own specifications.